freemo/apex/protocol/cross-band.md

 Using these new designators in a path would be relatively straight forward.
-If, for example, you wanted a packet to take one hop, then move over to the 30 meter Robust Packet Radio channel, then move back to ordinary VHF for its last hop, and you dont care what the specific frequency on that hop, then you would construct your path as follows:
+If, for example, you wanted a packet to take one hop, then move over to the 30 meter Robust Packet Radio channel, then move back to ordinary VHF for its last hop, and you do not care what the specific frequency on that hop, then you would construct your path as follows:

     WIDE1-1,30M2,2M